damslab/datasets/stars/README.md

 To align the images one can use these to calculate the offset for pixels to align with the other spectral bands.
 At the time of writing i use the r band as reference and align the other bands on top of it.

-If one want to avoid the math exercise associated with aligning the images, one framework in python that can be used is <https://www.astropy.org/>.
+If one want to avoid the math exercise associated with aligning the images, <https://www.astropy.org/> in python can be used.

 More specifically i suggest using the sub packages: